ivotron/popper2-paper/paper.md

 are with respect to this workspace folder.
-In addition, environment variables defined at runtime allow an action to access environmental information such as the absolute path to the workflow on the machine the workflow is running, the commit in the associated Git repository storing the `.workflow` file, among others.
-One of the greatest advantages of this one-container-per-action approach is that, given that the GHA specification is open, anyone can implement actions and publish them on Git repositories, allowing others to reuse them in distinct contexts, creating a bast catalog of actions; anything from installing python packages, to configuring infrastructure, to manage datasets in data repositories.
+In addition, environment variables defined at runtime allow an action to access environmental information such as the absolute path to the workflow on the machine the workflow is running; the commit in the associated Git repository storing the `.workflow` file; among others.
+One of the greatest advantages of this one-container-per-action approach is that, given that the GHA specification is open, anyone can implement actions and publish them on Git repositories, allowing others to reuse them in distinct contexts, creating a bast catalog of reusable actions.
+The GHA community is continuously growing this catalog where one can find anything from installing python packages, to configuring infrastructure, to manage datasets in data repositories.

 ![Architecture of the Popper workflow execution engine ](./figures/architecture.pdf){#fig:arch}